nihao-wiki/nihao/docs/en/chongqing/cuisine/noodles.md

 <template #description>My Italian family's first visit to the mountain city of Chongqing, marveling at its beauty!
 Chongqing noodles really suit Italian palates.</template>
 </YouTube>

-### Overview

 The per capita cost for Xiaomian is around <u>8 to 15 yuan (approximately €1.20 to €2.00)</u>.
-Most restaurants operate from <u>8:00 am to 9:00 pm</u>, with a few remaining open for 24 hours.

 ### Portion

 Noodles are typically offered in two sizes, <Speech>二两</Speech>(100 grams) and <Speech>三两</Speech>(150 grams).

 ::: info LOCAL TIPS
 Generally, 100 grams is enough to fill you up, though someone with a larger appetite might go for 300 grams.
 Typically, locals also add a <Speech>煎蛋</Speech>(fried egg) to their order.
-You can also request '<Speech>多菜</Speech>(extra vegetables)' or '<Speech>少面</Speech>(less noodles)' according to your preference.
 :::

 ### Varieties